creativitRy/ClearComposer/README.md

 * Keyboard mapping to chord buttons
 * Rename the application title to ___ - ClearComposer where ___ is either Untitled or the name of the open file
 * File opening ui and remember opened file.
 File open and save buttons
+* Chord suggestions - based on past chords, suggest the best chord to transition to